p-rintz/netbox-dnsmasq/README.md

 DHCP config location: `/etc/dnsmasq.d/dhcphosts.conf`
 DNS hosts file location: `/etc/dnsmasq.hosts`

-Prefixes that should be scanned for Hosts need to be tagged with the tag "dhcp" in Netbox.
+**Prefixes** that should be scanned for Hosts, by default, need to be tagged with the tag "dhcp" in Netbox.
 IPs that should not be installed in the DHCP config or installed as DNS records need to be tagged with "no-dhcp" in Netbox.

+If you like, you can change both tags to something else by using the `--tag` and `--dns-tag` CLI parameters.

-The DNS adding will also work for singular IPs outside Prefixes.
+**Adding IP's to DNS will also work for singular IPs outside prefixes.**

 This python program will also use other tags applied to the IP address and use them as the Set for dnsmasq.
 This is important if you have multiple Vlans for example and want dnsmasq to manage the different options based on the sets.